 - Carefully watch the ornaments while rising so that it does not get out of shape.
 The shape can be corrected by gently inserting a wooden toothpick or cake tester, along the side of the ornamentation that has risen too much.

-- Before baking brush the top of the Paska with a beaten egg diluted with 1 tablespoon of water (which I forgot to do in the photo) * It's not absolutely necessary, but it's just not as shiny.
+- Before baking brush the top of the Paska with a beaten egg diluted with 1 tablespoon of water (which I forgot to do in the main photos) * It's not absolutely necessary, but it's just not as shiny.1 egg, 1 tablespoon water

-- Bake at 350 degrees F/175 degrees C for 25-35 minutes or until golden brown. * If ornaments are browning too quickly, cover very loosely with tinfoil or parchment paper.
+- Bake at 350 degrees F/175 degrees C for 25-35 minutes or until golden brown. * Check at about 15-20 minutes and if ornaments are browning too quickly, cover very loosely with tinfoil or parchment paper.

 - Cool in pans for approximately ten minutes before gently removing.
 Cool on a wire cooling rack.